- Sockets Programming

 > 0 connection socket file descriptor on success. -1 on error and errno is set.

-: accept() is called and blocks (i.e., sleep) the main thread until a connection is available in the backlog.conn_sockfd
+lines [124, 132]: accept() is called and blocks (i.e., sleep) the main thread until a connection is available in the backlog.conn_sockfdis the connection socket that will be used to communicate with the just connected-to client.

 -